Office Hours: How we built the new UI for AuthZed Dedicated

 Code Examples: Fail-Open vs. Fail-Closed

-Let's take a look at some code:
+Let's take a look at some code to understand the difference between fail-open and fail-closed scenarios.

 # Example A